smartdevicelink/sdl_evolution/proposals/nnnn-app-services.md

 #### App Service Provider

-First we can start with an App publishing their service and that information propagating to other apps.
+First we can start with an app publishing their service and that information propagating to other apps.

 ![Packet Structure](../assets/proposals/NNNN-app-services/provider.png "App Service Provider")